X3n0z3d/GooseGame/README.md

 spaces, every space type has an effect, which is called when the player steps on it.
 The second version uses neither map nor spaces types, but only number of boxes.

-The final version of the application uses the second approach, because i think it's a more scala-like solution.
+The final version of the application uses the second approach, because I think it's a more scala-like solution.
-However both the implementation works and passes the tests.
+However both the implementation work and pass the tests.
+(To use the other version, change the class in GooseCli source file)

-**N.B:** there is duplicated code between the "hierarchy" and the "normal" version of the game, i think it was a waste of time to create a generalization to factorize that code.
+**N.B:** there is duplicated code between the "hierarchy" and the "normal" version of the game, I think it was a waste of time to create a generalization to factorize that code.
 The "hierarchy" version is left in the repo because it is complete and working, and it is an alternative way to manage the problem.
 I think it would have been a shame to delete it.